• Share this on:

 1. Product description

-In Home Decoration and Home Textiles (HDHT), salad sets are categorised under kitchen or serveware.
-Salad sets consist of a bowl and a set of servers.
+The home decoration and home textiles (HDHT) segment comprises several categories of product groups.
+Salad sets are categorised under kitchenware or serveware.
+A salad set consists of a bowl and a set of servers.

 Retailers generally offer servers and bowls as separate items, although they also come in sets.
-This allows consumers to ‘mix and match’ and makes bowls multifunctional.
-They can be used for salads, but also as fruit bowls or mixing bowls, depending on their size and material.
-Servers have also become a gift item and consumers often own extra pairs.
-Consequently, it makes sense to market servers and bowls separately.
+This allows consumers to ‘mix and match’.
+It also makes bowls multifunctional — they can be used for salads, but also as fruit bowls or mixing bowls, depending on their size and material.
+Servers have become popular gift items, and consumers often own multiple sets.
+It therefore makes sense to for servers and bowls to be marketed separately.

 This study uses the following codes to indicate trade in salad sets: